• Shop

 • STARS & CARS

-Offering the ultimate in exclusivity, prestige and luxury, the Stutz Blackhawk was manufactured from 1971 to 1987.
-Other than the name it has no connection with the original Blackhawk of 1929-30.
 The Stutz Motor Company was revived in 1968 by New York banker James O'Donnell who joined forces with retired Chrysler stylist Virgil Exner.
 Exner's design incorporated a spare tire that protruded through the decklid and freestanding headlights à la his early 1960s Imperials.
-He added a protruding, chromed grille, faux exterior side exhaust and fake runnings boards.
+He added a protruding, chromed grille, simulated exterior side exhaust and fake running boards.

 Read more about Elvis Presley’s cars here